 Sodium chloride is another name for salt.
 Sodium chloride in shampoo and conditioner is mainly there to make the consistency thicker.
 Salt can make an already-sensitive scalp dry and itchy, which can eventually cause hair loss.

-Triclosan was banned since 2016 but is still allowed in toothpaste, shampoos, and deodorants.
-It’s a chemical antibacterial agent known to cause hormone disruptions, which can lead to cancer and affect fetal development, among other things.
+Triclosan was banned in 2016 but is still allowed in toothpaste, shampoos, and deodorants.
+It’s a chemical antibacterial agent known to cause hormone disruptions, leading to cancer and affecting fetal development, among other things.

 These chemicals are absorbed through the skin, then down through the organs and tissues.
-Many believe that long term exposure to these toxins can cause permanent damage anywhere in the body, and yet, governments have sided with big industry not to require them to disclose what these products contain or what they are.
+Many believe that long-term exposure to these toxins can cause permanent damage anywhere in the body, and yet, governments have sided with big industries not to require them to disclose what these products contain or what they are.
 Instead, we have big fancy names you can hardly pronounce, let alone understand.

 The solution?
 It’s not as hard as you think.
-Check out our online store and we might have someting suitable for everyone.
+Check out our online store, and we might have something suitable for everyone.